adamedx/autographps/README.md

 Now you're ready to use any of PoshGraph's cmdlets to access and explore Microsoft Graph!

 ### Installing from git for developers
-For developers contributing to PoshGraph or those who wish to test out pre-release features that have not yet been published to PowerShell Gallery, run the following PowerShell commands to clone the repository and then build and install the module:
+For developers contributing to PoshGraph or those who wish to test out pre-release features that have not yet been published to PowerShell Gallery, run the following PowerShell commands to clone the repository and then build and install the module on your local system:

 ```powershell
 git clone https://github.com/adamedx/poshgraph